 Week 6.
 Choice Experiments I

-This week will introduce Choice Experiments (CE) and focus on CE data analysis with a sample dataset in preparation for the CE essay.
+This week will introduce Choice Experiments (CE) and focus on understanding how to design a CE.

 Week 7.
 Choice Experiments II